Some people experience a flare-up of hives that goes away on its own. Other people may have hives that come and go daily.

 Keep reading to learn more about the symptoms, causes, diagnosis, and treatment of hives that come and go daily.

 Chronic hives is a condition that causes hives that keep coming back.
-Each one lasts less than 24 hours, and as old hives fade, new ones appear.
+Each one lasts less than 24 hours but, as old hives fade, new ones appear.
+If this continues for 6 weeks or longer, a doctor will diagnose chronic hives.
+Acute hives lasts less than 6 weeks.

 Hives are itchy, raised welts on the skin that may be red or the same color as a person’s skin.
-They turn white when a person presses on them.
 Hives can develop anywhere on the body, move around, and change shape.
 They can also appear and disappear suddenly.

-Hives usually do not break the skin, but they may cause bleeding if a person scratches them.
+Hives usually do not break the skin, but bleeding can occur if a person scratches them.

 Chronic idiopathic urticaria